peterhudec/image-metadata-cruncher/README.txt

 	$metadata = $image_metadata_cruncher->get_meta_by_id( $attachment_ID );

-You can crunch an allready uploaded attachment with the `crunch()` method:
+You can crunch an already uploaded attachment with the `crunch()` method:
 Which will extract metadata from the attachment image file and update the attachment post according to the optional template array.
 Templates from plugin settings will be used for missing indexes.